emfeltham/Margins.jl/README.md

 # Margins.jl

 **Note**: This package is in active development.
 The public API may not yet stable and may change in future versions.
 Hence, the package is still pre-registration.
+See below for verified cases.

 [![Build Status](https://github.com/emfeltham/Margins.jl/workflows/CI/badge.svg)](https://github.com/emfeltham/Margins.jl/actions)
 [![Latest](https://img.shields.io/badge/docs-latest-blue.svg)](https://emfeltham.github.io/Margins.jl/)

 This Julia package provides a suite of functions to compute marginal effects and related contrasts for predictors in GLM/GLMM models:
 1. **Adjusted predictions at the mean** (APM) and **marginal effects at the mean** (MEM)
-2. **Average Marginal Effects** (AMEs)
+2. **Average Marginal Effects** (AMEs) and **marginal effects at representative values** (MERS)

 As it stands, marginal effect calculations, and AME calculations in particular, are a huge gap in statistical modeling in Julia that really limits the ways researchers can take advantage of packages like [MixedModels.jl](https://github.com/JuliaStats/MixedModels.jl).[^1]

 [^1]: Furthermore, other packages that seek to convert models estimated in Julia into R objects (which can then be used with the mature modeling ecosystem) ultimately feed into another two-language problem (though this strategy may be the best current option in many situations).

 Note that this package is similar in spirit to [Effects.jl](https://github.com/beacon-biosignals/Effects.jl), and borrows directly from it for the APM calculations.
-Furthermore, the design of this package refers to Stata's ["margins"](https://www.stata.com/manuals/cmmargins.pdf) commands.
+Ultimately, the design of this package refers heavily to Stata's ["margins"](https://www.stata.com/manuals/cmmargins.pdf) commands.

 ## Development

-- This package is in early stages of development.
+- This package is in under development (as noted above).
-- See the "demo_ame_tests_1.jl" and "demo_ame_tests_2.jl" files for the complete set of cases that I have tested (so far).
-- So far, I have only tested a limited set of GLM models.
+- See "test/" for scenarios that have been verified against manual calculation (this currently includes various cases with LMs, GLMs, and LMM/GLMMs).

 ## Core functions

 - `effects2()`
 - `effectsΔyΔx()`
-- `ame()`
+- `margins()`

 ## Example usage for AMEs